-Course Learning Objectives:
+Course Learning Goals:

-- In accordance with the Program Learning Goals of the Mathematics Department, this student will demonstrate an ability to formulate and solve mathematical problems and to communicate mathematics in written form.
-(PG3, PG4) - Functions of Several Variables: The student should learn the calculus of functions of several variables, including topics such as limits and continuity, partial differentiation, chain rules, directional derivatives and gradients, tangent planes and normal lines, and extrema.
-The successful student should be able to formulate/solve a variety of related problems (PG3, PG4). - Multiple Integration: The student should understand multiple integration as it applies to area in the plane and volume in space.
+- In accordance with the Program Learning Goals of the Mathematics Department, this student will demonstrate an ability to formulate and solve mathematical problems (PG3) and to communicate mathematics in written form (PG4). - Functions of Several Variables: The student should learn the calculus of functions of several variables, including topics such as limits and continuity, partial differentiation, chain rules, directional derivatives and gradients, tangent planes and normal lines, and extrema. - Multiple Integration: The student should understand multiple integration as it applies to area in the plane and volume in space.
 The student should also learn how to use multiple integration to study centers of mass and moments, and surface area.
-The student should be able to carry out multiple integration in various coordinate systems.
-(PG3, PG4) - Vector Analysis: The student should become familiar with vector fields and be able to compute line integrals.
-The student should also become familiar with parametric surfaces, surface integrals, the Divergence Theorem, and the famous theorems of Green and Stokes, and be able to formulate/solve related problems (PG3, PG4).
+The student should be able to carry out multiple integration in various coordinate systems. - Vector Analysis: The student should become familiar with vector fields and be able to compute line integrals.
+The student should also become familiar with parametric surfaces, surface integrals, the Divergence Theorem, and the famous theorems of Green and Stokes.